telerik/kendo-ui-core/docs/intro/supporting/scripts-dataviz.md

 ---
-title: Script Files for Kendo UI Data Visualization Widgets
+title: List of Script Files for the Data Visualization Widgets
-page_title: Script Files for Kendo UI Data Visualization Widgets
+page_title: List of Script Files for the Data Visualization Widgets
-description: "script files rendering data visualization widgets, Kendo DataViz scripts"
+description: "script files for widgets rendering data visualization, Kendo DataViz script files"
 position: 4
 ---

-# Script Files for Kendo UI Data Visualization Widgets
+# List of Script Files for the Data Visualization Widgets

 Below are listed the script files for Kendo UI widgets rendering data visualization for desktop and mobile web applications: